MARKMENTAL/PyWRBS/README.md

 - No contests and disqualification finishes
 - Specify whether a wrestler wins by pinfall, submission or knockout
 - Supports booking Tag Team and Singles matches as of right now
+- Allows for saving match results to a text file (under construction, attendance/views do not show as of right now)

 # Screenshot of Latest Version
 ![image](https://i.imgur.com/j9SIR2Y.png)